commons-app/commons-app-documentation/Google-Play-store-listing.md

 - ✖ Photos of you or your friends.
 But if you are documenting an event it doesn't matter if they are in the picture
 - ✖ Photos of poor quality.
 Make sure the things you are trying to document are visible on the picture

 This is a community-maintained, open-source app run by volunteers (and one Wikimedia grantee).
-New volunteers are always welcome, not just for coding, but also for design, documentation, user education, etc. Come join us!
+New volunteers are always welcome, not just for coding, but also for testing, design, documentation, user education, etc. Come join us!
 - Website: https://commons-app.github.io/
 - Bug reports: https://github.com/commons-app/apps-android-commons/issues
 - Discussion: https://commons.wikimedia.org/wiki/Commons_talk:Mobile_app & https://groups.google.com/forum/#!forum/commons-app-android